WICG/shared-storage/README.md

 ### URL selection

-The worklet selects from a small list of web bundles.
-The chosen bundle is stored in an opaque URL that can only be read within a [fenced frame](https://github.com/shivanigithub/fenced-frame); the embedder does not learn this information.
+The worklet selects from a small list of URLs.
+The chosen URL is stored in an opaque URL that can only be read within a [fenced frame](https://github.com/shivanigithub/fenced-frame); the embedder does not learn this information.
 However, a leak of up to log(_n_) bits (where _n_ is the size of the list) is possible when the fenced frame is clicked, as a navigation that embeds the selected URL may occur.
+Therefore a budget will be enforced to limit the rate of this leakage.
+See the API description for more detail.

 ### Aggregate reporting